Jules Verne: The writer who inspired space exploration – DW – 01/03/2025

 Lake was gripped with the ambition to build a submarine that matched or exceeded the Nautilus in its performance.

-Lake made some progress, designing a submarine called the Argonaut.
-A successful 1,000-mile (1,609-kilometer) voyage of the Argonaut in 1898 earned Lake the delight of receiving a congratulatory telegram from Verne himself.
+He made some progress, designing a submarine called the Argonaut.
+A successful 1,000-mile (1,600-kilometer) voyage of the Argonaut in 1898 earned Lake the delight of receiving a congratulatory telegram from Verne himself.

 Alberto Santos-Dumont (1873-1932), aeronaut and inventor

-The Brazilian inventor Alberto Santos-Dumont not only designed and built some of the first powered airships, but also flew them too.
+Brazilian inventor Alberto Santos-Dumont not only designed and built some of the first powered airships, but also flew them.
 Among his many trips, he circled the Eiffel Tower in Paris with his airship No. 6 in 1901, a performance which brought him great fame across the world at the time.

 Santos-Dumont went on to design, construct, and fly powered aircraft like gliders and ornithopters.
-He carried out a flight of 220 meters (241 yards) at a height of 6 meters (20 feet) in his "14-bis" in November of 1906.
+He carried out a flight of 220 meters (241 yards) at a height of 6 meters (20 feet) in his 14-bis in November 1906.

 Igor Sikorsky (1889-1972), aviation pioneer

-Igor Sikorsky's mother, Mariya Stefanovna Sikorskaya, instilled a love for Jules Verne’s stories in the Russian-American aviation pioneer Igor Sikorsky.
+Igor Sikorsky's mother, Mariya Stefanovna Sikorskaya, instilled a love for Verne's stories in the Russian-American aviation pioneer.

 The early form of a helicopter was modified to become the Sikorsky R-4, the first mass-produced helicopter in the world.